-Meningitis is an infection of the meninges (the protective membranes that surround the brain and spinal cord).
+Meningitis is an infection of the meninges (protective membranes) that surround the brain and spinal cord.

 - severe headache